Popping dance is a style of dance that started in the late 1960’s and 70’s.

 This dance style is characterized by sudden tensing and releasing of the muscles ("hitting") to the rhythm of beats in music.

-Learn how to create the hit: What Is A Hit?
-(Popping Dance)
+Learn how to create the hit: How to Learn Popping

 Origins of dance styles can get tricky, because OG’s have different accounts and interpretations of that story according to their regions and circles of influence.

 While there are several moving parts of Popping's history that sometimes conflict or overlap, one clear part of the dance style's origin is that it started among groups of teenage friends in deindustrializing parts of the city.

 The dancers would come up with moves, practice them, then show them off at clubs or in dance battles.

 In addition to being a hobby, Popping dance gave dancersan escape, an identity, and a family.

 Over time, the word “Popping” (which is also often referred to as “hitting,”) started being used to describe the collection of moves and techniques invented by the OG Poppers.